Best Acoustic Guitars For Beginners

-The decision to learn how to play guitar is usually sparked when a person watches a guitar hero play amazing licks, a need for a new hobby, and even sometimes just a parent suggesting a child learn an instrument.
+The decision to learn how to play guitar is usually sparked by a few different things.
+Its either watching someone play amazing licks, a need for a new hobby, and even sometimes just a parent suggesting a child learn an instrument.

-In most cases, the first guitar that is picked up to get going is something really cheap and far from the best acoustic guitars for beginners!
+In most cases, the first instrument you consider might be really cheap and far from the best acoustic guitars for beginners!

-I mean what if its not for me and i quit, i don’t want to then be stuck with an expensive guitar, right?
+The fear is usually that you may not go far with it and quit!
+In this case you don’t want to then be stuck with an expensive guitar, right?

-While logically this makes sense for the budget, the reality is, the cheaper and beat up the guitar is, the less inspiring it will be to pick up and keep trying to learn on.
+While logically this makes sense, the reality is, the cheaper and beat up the guitar is, the less inspiring it will be to pick up and keep trying to learn on.

 If the tone is lifeless, the action way too high and the body simply uncomfortable, why would you want to keep learning to play?